Thursday, April 18, 2019

 Dan’s DX Elmer back in the day was Tex Kennedy N5TX.
 For new, and not so new, DXers looking for an Elmer for fleshing out the above techniques (and others), Dan highly praises The Complete DX’er as a valuable how-to resource chock full of good info on the techniques of getting logged by rare DX stations, even though one may be “outgunned” in terms of power or antenna configuration.

 I suppose we’ve all known people who can tell you who won a particular baseball or football game years ago, along with the names of those most responsible for the win.
-Dan has a similar knowledge of the operating habits of other DXers as well as of his own methodologies that worked for a given DXpedition and credits the dedication to the hobby of many others who have organized and operated the DXpeditions that fill his logbook.
+Dan has a similar knowledge of the operating habits of other DXers as well as of his own methods that worked for a given DXpedition and credits the dedication to the hobby of many others who have organized and operated the DXpeditions that fill his logbook.

 I asked Dan what he thought accounted for him being the only QRPer to make DXCC Honor Roll and thought his answer would be some nugget of information I could apply to my own DXing.
 Dan’s explanation was that, even though there are other QRPers with 300+ countries confirmed, most of them migrated to QRP after first having been QRO DXers – Dan has been QRP from Day 1 and this fact has prevented him from having to re-work rare entities for QRP credit.